searx/searx/docs/admin/installation-nginx.rst

 The nginx HTTP server
 =====================

-If nginx_ is not installed (uwsgi will not work with the package nginx-light) install it now.
+If nginx_ is not installed (uwsgi will not work with the package nginx-light), install it now.

 .. tabs::